rkiel/npm-power-utils/docs/STATE.md

 const result2 = step2(result1) // {login: {username: 'johnqpublic', password: '1234', rememberMe: true}}
 ```

-### set
+## set

 Create a new copy of the global state and set a property of the value of the top-level property.
-The top-level property must be an object.
+The top-level property value must be an object.
 (Inspired by `lodash.set()`)

 ```JavaScript
 function step1 (state) {